informatics-isi-edu/hatrac/REST-API.md

 implementation strategies:
 - The fixed chunk size and ordinal position can be used to compute a byte offset for direct assembly of data into sparse files in a filesystem.
+The chunks are non-overlapping byte ranges at fixed offsets.
+Idempotent retransmission of chunks is permitted, but a client SHOULD NOT send different content for multiple requests using the same _position_.
+An implementation MAY mix content of multiple transmissions for the same _position_.
+An implementation MAY accept completion of an upload job that has missing chunks.
 - The individual requests easily map to similar chunked upload interfaced in object systems such as Amazon S3, allowing a thin proxy to implement Hatrac on top of such services.
+Retransmission or out-of-order transmission of chunks is permitted, but a client SHOULD NOT skip ordinal _positions_.
+An implementation MAY reject completion of an upload job that has missing chunks.

+Hence, it is the client's responsibility to track acknowledged of individual chunk transfers and defer completion of an upload job until all chunks have been successfully transmitted.

 ### Chunked Upload Job Creation